grantjenks/free-python-games/README.rst

 Pacman
 ......

 Pacman -- classic arcade game.
+Use the arrow keys to navigate and eat all the white food.
+Watch out for red ghosts that roam the maze.

 .. image:: http://www.grantjenks.com/docs/freegames/_static/pacman.gif
    :alt: Pacman Free Python Game